Class RedisConnection

 • getrange

-public String getrange(String key,
+public String getrange(String key, long start, long end)

 Description copied from interface: RedisConnectionCommands